 Whether you use a basic or advanced approach, the following records are absolutely essential for valuation.

-- Income statements for at least the last three financial years
+- Financial statements for at least the last three years

 - Copies of all the business’s tax filings and returns

 - All licenses, deeds, patents, and other proprietary documents